Updated: Aug 11

 Whenever embarking on a fat-loss programme it is of paramount importance that you make changes to your daily diet whilst looking to improve other areas of your lifestyle.
-For example, restricting calorie consumption (AKA fasting), reducing alcohol consumption and generally being more active.
+For example, restricting calorie consumption (and fasting), reducing alcohol consumption and generally being more active.

 But first . . .

 21 day weight loss diet plan